Homer barrage keeps Rays in wild card spot, tops Angels 11-4

 SPEEDY DAVIS

-The Rays’ Johnny Davis, a fast 29-year-old outfielder from nearby Compton, got his first major league hit in the ninth inning with a triple down the left field line.
-Davis then scored his first run on Aguilar’s sacrifice fly.
+Even better, his mother and father were at Angel Stadium to see him play baseball for the very first time, he said.

+“As soon as I hit it, I was thinking triple,” Davis said.
+“I felt like I was running in mud.”

 Davis, who made his big league debut Wednesday as a pinch-runner and promptly got picked off, was signed by Tampa Bay on Aug.
 26 out of the Mexican League, where he stole 54 bases.
 He’ll be a pinch-runner and defensive replacement down the stretch for Tampa Bay.

 GLOVE GONE